After its cancellation in April, the Less is More workshop in Scotland is moving online and will take place Monday 5th – Friday 9th October.

-Participants apply with an outline for a project and over the course of the residency the LiM tutors will use their story development methodologies to help the project reach its potential.
+Participants apply with an outline for a project and over the course of the workshop the LiM tutors will use their story development methodologies to help the project reach its potential.
 The methodologies help to craft story, develop character and discover themes.

 The workshop will focus on theatrical projects and is suitable for writers, writer/directors and creative producers.
 Writers from outside film writing are open to apply including novelists and playwrights.

-Who is this residency aimed at?
+Who is this workshop aimed at?

 This programme aims primarily to help develop new writers who may have written shorts, short content for television or potentially a microbudget feature but are looking to move in to feature film writing.
-However, the LiM methodologies are valuable to anyone working at any level so more experienced writers are also encouraged to apply.
+However, the LiM methodologies are valuable to anyone working at any level so more experienced writers are also open to apply.

 How to Apply

 To apply for the LiM Scotland Workshop we require the following information:

 - a one-page motivation letter explaining why you want to attend

 - link to previous work (if relevant)

 - Alternatively, you can record a 4-minute video explaining your outline and motivation.